-7 Radicalisation & Extremism
+Radicalisation & Extremism

 The Prevent strategy is part of the Governments Counter Terrorism strategy (CONTEST) and it aims to deter people from being drawn into, promotion of or support of terrorism.
-Where a participant or a member of staff has been identified as being vulnerable or radicalised, GC will refer the individual to Prevent Co-ordinators via the Channel Programme for assessment and support.
+Where a participant or a colleague has been identified as being vulnerable or radicalised, GC will refer the individual to Prevent Co-ordinators via the Channel Programme for assessment and support.
 This will only be referred by the Safeguarding Panel.